scionproto/scion/web_scion/README.md

 #### Current limitations

-1. ISD is a foreign key for the AD model, so currently an AD can only belong to a single ISD.
+1. ISD is a foreign key for the AS model, so currently an AS can only belong to a single ISD.
 2. All ADs are using the same certificate for authentication (`ad_management/certs/ad.pem`).